 This article is being offered free to all readers because it includes information important to the health and safety of our community.

-Symptoms of COVID-19 may include fever or chills, cough, shortness of breath or difficulty breathing, fatigue, muscle or body aches, headache, new loss of taste or smell, sore throat, congestion or runny nose, nausea or vomiting, or diarrhea, according to the Centers for Disease Control and Prevention.
+Other known symptoms may include difficulty breathing, sore throat, diarrhea, nausea, fatigue, and loss of taste or smell, according to the Centers for Disease Control and Prevention.

 Anyone who develops any of these symptoms should contact their health care provider about testing and stay home until they receive test results, the CCHD stated.

 This is the first time the Callaway County Health Department has issued an alert of this type during the ongoing COVID-19 pandemic.

 "We are just trying to let people know of the potential for transmission," Lynch said.
 "In a large group of people, it is hard telling who anyone was near for any length of time."

 As of Thursday afternoon, Callaway County was reporting 90 active cases of COVID-19 throughout the county.